teamniteo/handbook/5_People/catchups.md

 ## Discussion Points

-Use these questions as a guide for things to discuss and not as a questionnaire because One on One is not a "question and answer" meeting.
+Use these questions as a guide for things to discuss and not as a questionnaire because a Catchup is not a "question and answer" meeting.

 ### Weekly

 * What's on your mind?
 * How has the previous week of work been for you?
 Are there any blockers we can discuss or remove?
 * Which were your big wins/highlights since we last talked?
 * Do you feel there is enough feedback about your work?
 * How can I help you ...? (be more productive/happier at work/enjoy work more/etc.)
 * Are there any meetings or discussions you feel you should be a part of that you're not?
 Are you included in any you don't want to be a part of?
 * Do you have any half-baked ideas for projects, the company or anything else?